Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/eb.md

 ## Worker Environments

-- Used for offloading long running workloads, example processing videos, processing cron jobs, etc.
+- If our application performs tasks that are long to complete, offload these tasks to a dedicated worker environment, for example processing videos, processing cron jobs, etc.
+- This is called *decoupling*
 - It uses SQS queues under the hood for being able to queue upcoming tasks
 - Worker environments polls the SQS queue for more work, in case of failure, the task is passed onto the DLQ
 - `cron.yml`: configuration file for the worker environment for being able to create cron jobs